 Dr. C. Glen King (Washington State) — Global leadership in human nutrition

 Lt.
-Gen. William S. Lawton ( Worcester) — U.S. Army, retired
+Gen. William S. Lawton ( Worcester) — Former U.S. Army comptroller

-Dr. C. Chester Stock (Rose-Hulman) — Vice president and director, Walker Laboratory, Sloan-Kettering Institute for Cancer Research
+Dr. C. Chester Stock (Rose-Hulman) — Former vice president and director, Walker Laboratory, Sloan-Kettering Institute for Cancer Research

 1974

-Wendell Ford (Kentucky) — Governor of Kentucky, U.S. Senator from Kentucky
+Wendell Ford (Kentucky) — Former governor of Kentucky, U.S. senator from Kentucky

 Chester Gould (Oklahoma State) — Creator of Dick Tracy